-He is an active freelance designer and engineer, having designed and/or engineered professional and academic theatre shows, including world premieres, in Missouri (Unicorn Theatre, Actors Theatre of Kansas City, Kansas City Repertory Theatre, University of Missouri - Kansas City), Texas (Texas Shakespeare Festival), Michigan (Western Michigan University), and North Carolina (University of North Carolina at Charlotte, Children's Theatre of Charlotte).
-He holds the Bachelor of Arts in Theatre, with emphasis in Design and Technical Production, from Western Michigan University and the Master of Fine Arts in Theatre Sound Design and Technology from the University of Missouri at Kansas City.
+He is an active freelance designer and audio engineer, that has designed and/or engineered professional and academic theatre shows including world premieres, in Missouri (Unicorn Theatre, Actors Theatre of Kansas City, Kansas City Repertory Theatre, University of Missouri - Kansas City), Texas (Texas Shakespeare Festival), Michigan (Western Michigan University), and North Carolina (Children's Theatre of Charlotte, Three Bone Theatre, the University of North Carolina at Charlotte, Theatre Charlotte).
+He is a professional member of the Theatrical Sound Designers and Composers Association and the United States Institute for Theatre Technology.
+He can often be seen at the annual Southeastern Theatre Conference, presenting work and offering workshops on various topics in sound design and engineering.

 Mr. Stickels holds the Bachelor of Arts in Theatre with an emphasis in Design and Technical Production from Western Michigan University, and the Master of Fine Arts in Theatre Sound Design and Technology from the University of Missouri - Kansas City.
 His professional work can be heard at www.BGSSoundDesign.com.